msi-ris/Tutorials/rnaseq_cmd.md

 RNA kit).
 The default option is for reverse-stranded libraries, which is the standard kit used by the UMGC (TruSeq Stranded RNA).

 Please also note that the genome index and GTF file provided as part of this tutorial are subsets of the full mm10 (*Mus musculus*) reference genome.
 Please do not use these for your real analyses.
+Instead, you should use a reference genome from `risdb` and a GTF from [Ensembl](https://ensembl.org).

 </div>

 For the sake of getting the jobs completed more quickly, we will decrease the